 Alice Vincent

-Alice Vincent is a journalist and the author of three books, including Rootbound: Rewilding a Life, which was longlisted for the Wainwright Prize and named as one of the books of 2020 by the Financial Times and the Independent.
-A self-taught gardener, Alice is a columnist for the Guardian and New Statesman and writes for titles including Vogue and the Financial Times.
-She writes savour, a newsletter dedicated to the delicious things in life, and hosts the Why Women Grow and In Haste podcasts.
+Alice Vincent is a journalist and the author of three books, including Why Women Grow and Rootbound: Rewilding a Life which were both longlisted for the Wainwright Prize and named as books of the year by numerous national newspapers.
+A self-taught gardener, Alice is a columnist for Gardens Illustrated and writes for titles including Vogue and the New Statesman.
+She has been documenting her gardening online since 2015 and has since launched a newsletter and podcast.
 She lives in South London.

 Women grow because sometimes rage can only be mollified by digging until the sweat trickles down their backs.
 Women grow because it offers them control in a world determined to rid them of it